-In BMD plugin, it seems that there is no way to apply LUT or not, so if the LUT is applied in the camera when shot, it will be applied in the BMD plugin but without ability to switch on or off the LUT (Unless if you export the sidecar, then change the value inside and reload it with the "Revert to Metadata" button).
+In the BMD plugin, it seems that there is no way to control the LUT, so if the LUT is applied in the camera when shooting, it will be applied in the BMD plugin but without the ability to switch it on or off (Unless if you export the sidecar, then change the value inside and reload it with the "Revert to Metadata" button).

-We also saw a footage where the LUT wasn't being applied in the offcial plugin, for an unknown reason.
+We also saw a footage where the LUT wasn't being applied in the official plugin, for an unknown reason.
 If you have footages where this happens please send us them !

 In Premiere Pro, there is a native feature to save and apply presets from any effect by right clicking on the effect name.
-This feature doesn't work with neither the BMD plugin nor with our BRAW Studio plugin.
-It will result in bad situations sometimes (when the ISO lists or LUT available are different for example).
+This feature doesn't work with either the BMD plugin or with our BRAW Studio plugin.
+It will sometimes result in bad situations (when the ISO lists or LUTs available are different for example).

 When shooting with Blackmagic cameras, the users can set some useful metadata like "Reel", "Scene", "Take", "Good", ...
-These metadata are set inside the braw file when it is saved.
+This metadata is set inside the braw file when it is saved.

-Some of these metadata can be shown in the Premiere Pro Project Panel in list view with our plugin BRAW Studio, but not BMD's plugin.
+Some of this metadata can be shown in the Premiere Pro Project Panel in list view with our plugin BRAW Studio, but not BMD's plugin.
 So you can sort and organize your files in terms of the metadata.
-For example ordering files by the metadata "Reel", or finding only the file which are taged "Good".
+For example ordering files using the "Reel" number metadata, or only finding the files which are tagged "Good".

-Also, when right-clicking on a BRAW project item and selecting "Properties", with our plugin you have other informations like BRAW compression and many more.
+Also, when right-clicking on a BRAW project item and selecting "Properties", with our plugin you have other information like BRAW compression and much more.

 It seems these kind of metadata are not visible in Premiere Pro with the BMD's plugin for now.

-WARNING : you should make sure you don't have Blackmagic RAW Adobe plugins installed because they will conflict with BRAW Studio and prevent you from reconnecting your .braw
+WARNING : You should make sure you don't have Blackmagic RAW Adobe plugins installed because they will conflict with BRAW Studio and prevent you from reconnecting your .braw media.

 BMD's plugin speed is better than BRAW Studio.
-Improvements in our plugin BRAW Studio can be done to try to match it with BMD's plugin in the future.
+Improvements to our plugin BRAW Studio can be made to try to match it with BMD's plugin in the future.

 Some users also report Source Settings controls freezing forever.
 We also experienced a (rare) crash on Windows.